jbenner-radham/node-readme-md-cli/doc/README.md

 ```
 ````

+### Usage Section
+A usage section can be drafted and stored in a `.config/readme-md/sections/usage.md` file relative to your project root.
+Given that `$PROJECT` represents the path to a project then an absolute path representation would be `$PROJECT/.config/readme-md/sections/usage.md`.

+The contents of this Markdown document will be trimed and posted directly below a "Usage" header following the "Install" section.

 ### Testing Section
 This section consists of a level two header titled "Testing" and a body containing a fenced code block with the package testing command if the package's